imh-talks/imh-talks.github.io/_pages/submission_registration.md

 title: "Submission & Registration"
 ---

-Here you find all information regarding the submission requirements.
+Here you find all information regarding the submission & registration for the workshop.

 ## Registration